microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

     public bool Handled { get; set; };
     ```

-- WindowSizeChangedEventArgs.WindowSize: Gets the new size of the window in units of effective (view) pixels.
+- WindowSizeChangedEventArgs.Size: Gets the new size of the window in units of effective (view) pixels.
     ```CS
-    public Size WindowSize { get; }
+    public Size Size { get; }
     ```